 As a novice angler, you need a spinning rod that has the right power for your skill level.
 The rod you choose should have the best-suited power rating for the kind of fishes you intend to catch.
 You can easily tell the power rating of a spinning rod by checking the weight ratings of its line and lure.
 A medium-power spinning rod is an ideal choice for novice anglers as it complements the action and allows for optimal casting.

 Whether doing it as a hobby or profession, freshwater fishing should be fun.
 Why then should you strain yourself dealing with a tangled line?
 Consider matching your spinning rod with a well-suited spinning reel to make your fishing adventures funnier.
 Spinning reels

-have open-faced design and so they help increase the visibility of your fishing line.
+have an open-faced design so they help increase the visibility of your fishing line.

 Good Fishing Line and Hook

 There are two common types of fishing lines beginner anglers can use.
 The monofilament lines stretch more and are perfectly suited for beginners.
 The braid fishing lines come either as mono or bite.
 The braid bites are light and thin but are not as versatile and easy to handle as the brain mono fishing lines.
 As for the hooks, they come in many different configurations and sizes.
 There are options such as treble, double and single hooks all of which are suitable for use by users with different skill levels to catch different fish species.

 Novice anglers are spoiled with choices when it comes to fish lures.
 They have the option of artificial lures that resemble baitfish and come in multiple sizes and types.
 There are also spinning lures designed to be used together with spinning reels and rods.
 Buyers can as well opt for soft plastics, which come in multiple colors and sizes and similar to spinning lures.